SemihDurmus/Handy_Resources/Django/Django_Notes.md

 ```
 - We need to introduce our model.
 - `python3 manage.py makemigrations` + `python3 manage.py migrate`
-- With these commands we created 0001_initial.py file under src/app_name/migrations with information regarding our model
+- With these commands we created 0001_initial.py file under src/app_name/migrations with information regarding our model.
+- id paraeter is automatically created.
 - Now we created a database, but we need to create a superuser to manage the db --> `python3 manage.py createsuperuser`
 - Write the following code lines to admin.py file under src/app_name
 ```